EU to withhold funds for Poland over Turow coal mine | DW | 19.01.2022

 The ECJ has ordered Poland suspend the disciplinary chamber of the Polish Supreme Court, which it says violates EU judicial standards.

-The EU is also refusing to grant Poland pandemic post-recovery funds due to Warsaw's non-compliance with ECJ orders.
+The EU is also refusing to grant Poland pandemic post-recovery funds because of Warsaw's noncompliance with ECJ orders.

 wd/sms (AP, dpa)